strawberry-graphql/strawberry-django/docs/guide/error-handling.md

 }
 ```

-With this setting, all mutations will handle Django errors by default unless explicitly disabled:
+With this setting, all mutations will handle Django errors by default unless explicitly turned off:

 ```python
 @strawberry_django.mutation(handle_django_errors=False)